Mingyu

 Kim Min-gyu (born April 6, 1997), known mononymously as Mingyu, is a South Korean rapper and singer.
-Managed by Pledis Entertainment, he is a member of the South Korean boy band Seventeen and its hip hop team.
+Managed by Pledis Entertainment, he is a member of the South Korean boy band Seventeen and its hip hop team, and in 2025, debuted in a sub-unit with S.Coups as CxM.

 Early life

 Mingyu was born on April 6, 1997, in Anyang, Gyeonggi, South Korea.
 He attended Seoul Broadcasting High School, graduating in 2016.

 Career

-2013–2014: Pre-debut
+2011–2014: Pre-debut

-Mingyu joined Pledis Entertainment in 2012, where he would undergo singing and dancing training for four years.
+Mingyu joined Pledis Entertainment in October 2011 after being street-cast while attending middle school.
 As a trainee, he participated from the first season onwards of Seventeen TV, an online reality show that introduced Pledis' trainees and showed potential members of the boy group Seventeen before their official debut.
 The show was broadcast periodically on Ustream, where the trainees showed themselves training, singing, creating choreographies and playing games.
 The online show also included participation in concerts, titled Like Seventeen.
 Before officially debuting, Mingyu was featured in music videos of other Pledis artists at the time, include Nu'est and Hello Venus.